-This Recommendation complies with the transport profile of MPLS Architecture as defined by the IETF in [IETF tp-fw] and [IETF tp-dp].
-Further details of the MPLS-TP architecture are provided by other framework documents such as [IETF tp-oam-fw], [IETF tp-surv-fw], [b-IETF tp-nm-fw] and [b-IETF tp-cp-fw].
-In the event of a difference between this ITU-T Recommendation and any of the normatively referenced IETF RFCs, the RFCs will take precedence.
+This Recommendation complies with the transport profile of MPLS Architecture as defined by the IETF in [IETF RFC 5921], [IETF punioni] and [IETF RFC 5960].
+Further details of the MPLS TP architecture are provided by other framework documents such as [IETF pound w], [b IETF punioni], [b IETF punioni], [b IETF punioni], [b IETF RFC 5950] and [b IETF punioni].
+In the event of a difference between this ITU T Recommendation and any of the normatively referenced IETF RFCs, the RFCs will take precedence.
+In the PTN application the OAM mechanisms defined in [ITU T G.8113.1] are used, the interconnection of networks that run PTN and PSN OAM mechanisms is described in annex B.